Social Media Addiction Is Rampant

 What is one of the first things that you do when you wake up in the morning or before you go to bed at night?
 Are you one to go straight to your cell phone or laptop to check for any updates on notifications?
 Let's be honest; this is something that we are all guilty of, including myself.

-Regardless of what social media platform that you use whether it be Facebook, Instagram, Snapchat, or Twitter, your first initial checkpoint is the "notifications" tab.
-"How many likes did my post get last night?", "Did they ever reply to my comment?", "Did my friend message me back?".
+Regardless of what social media platform you use, whether it be Facebook, Instagram, Snapchat, or Twitter, your first initial checkpoint is the "notifications" tab.
+"How many likes did my post get last night?"
+"Did they ever reply to my comment?"
+"Did my friend message me back?"
 Social media is extremely addictive, and there is a reason behind all of it.

 So, what exactly is the reason?

 Have you ever experienced that slight feeling of adrenaline when you get a "like" on your post?
 The more attention it gets, the more the dopamine rush intensifies.
 For many years, scientists believed that the dopamine chemical was responsible for pleasure in the brain, but rather than creating it, we seek it.